 Strength: Penn State College of Medicine offers two programs, funded by NIH K30 grants, specifically designed to provide clinical research training for physicians.
 Second year fellows may enroll in a one-year program leading to a Certificate in Clinical Research.
 At the discretion of the advisory committee this may be continued for an additional year to include a mentored clinical research project, leading to a Master of Science in Health Evaluation Sciences.
 An MPH program recently opened and is available for fellows interested in infectious diseases epidemiology.

 - Friendly and approachable faculty who are committed to teaching and ensuring that graduating fellows are comfortable and competent at providing World Class Infectious Diseases care.

 Strength: Flexibility exists in the curriculum to tailor clinical or research months to an individual fellow's interests and career goals.
 For example fellows are encouraged to organize elective periods overseas in developing country settings.
 In the last several years our Fellows have traveled to Kenya and India to gain ID experience in unique settings.
-We are exploring the establishment of a clinical elective in Panama City.
+We are exploring the establishment of clinical electives in Panama City, Peru, and Ghana.

 More information may be obtained through the Infectious Diseases Society of America Training Program Guide.

 We utilize the ERAS system for all applications.

 VISAS: We sponsor J1 visas.
 We no longer sponsor H1-B visas.